ghurault/python-analysis-template/README.md

 This template is inspired by the concept of a [research compendium](https://doi.org/10.1080/00031305.2017.1375986).

-This template is relatively simple, and more sophisticated templates are available elsewhere such as the [Cookiecutter Data Science](https://github.com/drivendataorg/cookiecutter-data-science/) template.
+This template is relatively simple and tailored to my needs.
+More sophisticated templates are available elsewhere, such as the [Cookiecutter Data Science](https://github.com/drivendataorg/cookiecutter-data-science/) template.